This post may contain affiliate links. Please read our disclosure policy.

 A strong mesh bag called a nut milk bag also works great.
 This is my favorite nut milk bag because it's strong and durable.

-For consistent results, measure by weight with a simple digital kitchen scale whenever possible, and ignore the volume measurements.
+Measure your dry ingredients with a simple digital kitchen scale whenever possible, and ignore the volume measurements.
 And be sure to measure the shredded zucchini after you've drained it, not before.

 Gluten Free Zucchini Bread Recipe